thtran97/Deep-Learning-for-Audio/README.md

-# Deep Learning with Audio
+# Deep Learning for Audio
 Implementation of State-of-the-arts in Audio Event Classification, Sound Event Detection (SED) and even more...in Pytorch

 ----